 Voted 4th in Tabish’s Top 5 artists at The Other Art Fair April 2014.

 In December 2016, Elizabeth opened her first art gallery directly opposite the home she was raised in, in South Norwood SE25.

 As a child, my first creative fascination was photography.
 Looking down the lens was like a different world, a form of escapism.
-A world where at that age, I thought only I knew the world down the lens and understood because it was viewed through my eyes.
+I thought only I knew the world down the lens and understood because it was viewed through my eyes.
 In adult life I have grown to realise I enjoy working in many mediums as a fine artist.

-When my work is viewed I hope you will feel the energy as it was created and enjoy the ethereal qualities of the forms as they have a delicate beauty that makes the image seem not to be part of the real world.
+When my work is viewed I hope you will feel the energy as it was created and enjoy the ethereal qualities of the forms as they have a delicate beauty that makes the artwork seem not to be part of the real world.